FirebaseExtended/emberfire/docs/guide/saving-and-retrieving-data.md

 # Saving and retrieving data

-First, let's create a model for our posts.
-Each post will have a title, body and timestamp.
-We'll use the timestamp property to display the most recent post first:
+_As an example resource_, we will use "posts" for a blog.
+Let's create a model and describe what data a "post" will include.
+Each post will have a title, body, and a timestamp _which we can use to display the most recent post first_.
+We can use this CLI shorthand to quickly generate that file.

 ```
 $ ember generate model post title:string body:string timestamp:number